 - parking in a marked “tow away” zone.

-- An accumulation of traffic violations or severe infractions by a student or employee will be cause for disciplinary action, and the vice president of administrative services or his/her designee may initiate disciplinary proceedings against such students or employees.
+- An accumulation of traffic violations or severe infractions by a student or employee will be cause for disciplinary action, and the VP AS or their designee may initiate disciplinary proceedings against such students or employees.

 Appeal of fines and penalties

-If the alleged violator has paid the fine(s) associated with the parking and traffic citation, he/she has forfeited the right to appeal the citation.
+If the alleged violator has pays the fine(s) associated with the parking and traffic citation, they forfeit the right to appeal the citation.

-citation review committee.
-Appeals shall be considered by the Bellevue College citation review committee, which is made up of two students (one the ASG chief justice), a faculty representative and a classified staff representative.
+Appeals shall be considered by the citation review committee, which is made up of one student, one faculty representative and one classified staff representative.
+(Note: an exempt employee may substitute for a classified staff or faculty member for no longer than 120 days while an appropriate classified staff or faculty member can be identified.)
 The citation review committee shall hold hearings regularly throughout the academic year.
-The committee shall consider each appeal on its merits based upon these parking and traffic regulations.
-Appellants shall be notified of the hearing dates so that they may state their cases and present any additional evidence in person.
-The committee shall decide the cases of appellants who do not attend the hearing in person based on the statements given on the appeal form, with no penalty for non-appearance.
-Appellants who do not attend the hearing shall be sent written notification of the committee’s decision.
+The committee shall consider each appeal on its merits based upon the parking and traffic regulations.
+Appellants shall be notified of the hearing dates and shall be sent written notification of the committee’s decision.

-Second Level Appeal.
+Second level appeal.
 An appellant who is not satisfied with the decision of the citation review committee has the right to a second-level appeal before the institutional hearing officer appointed by the president of Bellevue College.
 The appellant must contact the institutional hearing officer within fifteen (15) calendar days after the citation review committee hearing to request a second-level appeal.
-The institutional hearing officer shall notify the appellant of his/her decision in writing.
+The institutional hearing officer shall notify the appellant of their decision in writing.
 The institutional hearing officer’s decision is final.